Blues and Skylo Launch Industry-First Satellite, Cellular, and WiFi in a Single IoT Module

 "Our partnership with Blues continues to raise the bar for what's possible in NTN connectivity," said Vijay Krishnan, VP of Strategic Partnerships at Skylo.
 "Notecard for Skylo makes reliable, standards-based satellite connectivity accessible to more industries and device types than ever before.
 As businesses look to scale critical operations in areas where coverage is unpredictable, this integrated module provides the resilience, reach and reliability they can trust, backed by a global NTN network built for real-world performance."

 For more information about Notecard for Skylo and to set up a meeting with the Blues team at Embedded World, visit blues.com/embedded-world-2026/.
-Notecard for Skylo will be available on March 10, 2026, from shop.blues.com.
+Notecard for Skylo is available now from shop.blues.com and is expected to ship on March 13, 2026.

 About Blues